Late goal flurry flatters Pompey

 However it was James again who stopped Saints taking a deserved lead with an outstanding save from Lallana as the game opened up after the break.

 After 65 minutes, the goals began to arrive and Portsmouth’s swifter pace throughout their side eventually told: Southampton’s defence were unlucky that a loose ball fell to Owusu-Abeyie but they had already been stretched.
 The inevitable taunts began, and that’s how it should be for a passionate derby, although the question ‘what division are you in?’ could have been answered by saying that at least it wasn’t the Chancery Division of the High Court (bankruptcy section).
+However, ch 11 bankruptcy lawyers for hire can help the person to sort out bankruptcy issues.
 Instead Lambert had his own response as he was relieved of his free kick duties and rose to head home Harding’s deep cross.

 Saints’ achilles heel could be spotted as Thomas, Jaidi and Perry with a combined age of exactly 100 lined up across the middle.
 The remaining Portsmouth goals, and there were several, all came on the break, started by Dindane on 74 minutes.
 Even then substitute Barnard caused uncertainty at the back and although you can’t blame him for applying the touch after Lallana sought to take advantage, he was clearly offside.
 Belhadj on 82 minutes put the game beyond Saints but Mr. Pardew still opted for attack by replacing Perry at a stage when many of us were just hoping it wouldn’t get embarrassing.
 All we got for this ploy was another away goal, scored by O’Hara.